 PLEASE NOTE CELT SESSIONS ARE NOW BOOKABLE VIA DMUHub under the My Development Tile.

-All CELT Sessions take place in The Collaboratory – click this link to see where the Collaboratory is located?
+All CELT Sessions (when face-to-face) take place in The Collaboratory – click this link to see where the Collaboratory is located?

 Sessions which explore the use of technology to implement and enhance assessment and feedback